 However, this unit has no altimeter.
-The watch also has no in-built GPS, meaning you have to connect it to the phone’s GPS to map your activities.
-But this is not a big issue given that most people are used to bringing your smartphones along for when undertaking an outdoor fitness activity.
+The watch also has no built-in GPS, meaning you have to connect it to the phone’s GPS to map your activities.
+But this is not a big issue given that most people are used to bringing their smartphones along when undertaking an outdoor fitness activity.
 The watch also has large bezels that make its display look and feel small.

 - It has over 15 exercise modes

 - Great battery life